DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 Magnificat [The Lord crushes your wings and you fall to the ground, lamenting one.]

-_TL Note:_ re-check `轟ッ、と耳をつんざく大気の軋み`, `轟ッ` is actually  `轟々` I think, considering furigana `ごう`

-The atmosphere creaked with a thunderous roar.
+The air creaked with a thunderous roar.
 The floor exploded.
 The white metal floor broke into tiny pieces, and started falling down towards the sea of ancient trees far down below.
-If Jeanne were late even by an instant, the elven girl would have fallen down together with these debris.
+If Jeanne was late even by an instant, the elven girl would have fallen down together with these debris.

 "...Alfreyja.
 What is the meaning of this?"